 The series of 104 Punchinello drawings of the Divertimenti per li regazzi, which includes a title page, may well have been assembled into an album.
 When the drawings first appeared on the market, at auction in London in 1920, however, they were not bound into an album but were displayed as loose sheets.
 The entire group of Punchinello drawings was purchased at the auction by the London gallery Colnaghi, and six months later was in turn sold to the British art dealer Richard Owen (d.1951), who was based in Paris in the 1920s and 1930s.
 After the complete series was exhibited by Owen at the Musée des Arts Décoratifs in 1921, the drawings were sold individually by him and dispersed.
-The present sheet was one of several drawings from the Punchinello series purchased from Owen by the Italian politician, collector and occasional art dealer Count Alessandro Contini-Bonacossi (1878-1955).

-The Carpenter's Shop was part of a group of fourteen Punchinello drawings acquired in 1936, when he was in his twenties, by the art historian and collector Brinsley Ford (1908-1999).
+Punchinello and his Family Spinning Flax was part of a group of fourteen Punchinello drawings acquired in 1936 and 1937, when he was in his twenties, by the art historian and collector Brinsley Ford (1908-1999).
 As Ford later recalled many years later, writing at the age of eighty-nine, 'In the latter part of 1936, and early in 1937, I was fortunate to buy fourteen, from the famous set of 104 Punchinello drawings.
 Four I bought from Count Alessandro Contini in Florence for £400, and ten from the Matthiesen Gallery at £70 each.
-In 1954 I sold two for £670, and the remaining twelve form the principal feature on the walls of our small library...I cannot leave this major addition to the collection without giving some idea of the delight that these drawings have given me...The most remarkable features of this series are the extraordinary fertility of Domenico's imagination and invention in scenes which range from riotous gaiety to the squalid and macabre, from the joys of childhood to the sufferings of old age, from realism to flights of fancy...What is also so memorable about the drawings is the brilliance and diversity of the compositions, for which the distorted shapes of the Punchinellos, with their sugar-loaf hats, lend themselves admirably...
-Domenico's handling of washes is little short of magical, for he uses it to cast a golden glow across the page, and not infrequently he enriches the composition by introducing a diagonal line which demarcates an area in a darker tone, and this makes a perfect foil to the whiteness of Punchinello's clothes.
-The motif that recurs most frequently in the drawings, in fact in about half of them, is the striped material which appears in the women's dresses and shawls, and in the men's jackets, trousers and stockings.
-This recurring motif, with the wicker baskets and tiny dogs that reappear with such frequency, unite to give the series a homogeneous character.
-It was this striped motif which appears with such frequency in the drawings that prompted me to choose as a background for them a blue striped flocked wallpaper.'
+In 1954 I sold two for £670, and the remaining twelve form the principal feature on the walls of our small library...I cannot leave this major addition to the collection without giving some idea of the delight that these drawings have given me...The most remarkable features of this series are the extraordinary fertility of Domenico's imagination and invention in scenes which range from riotous gaiety to the squalid and macabre, from the joys of childhood to the sufferings of old age, from realism to flights of fancy...What is also so memorable about the drawings is the brilliance and diversity of the compositions, for which the distorted shapes of the Punchinellos, with their sugar-loaf hats, lend themselves admirably...Domenico's handling of washes is little short of magical, for he uses it to cast a golden glow across the page, and not infrequently he enriches the composition by introducing a diagonal line which demarcates an area in a darker tone, and this makes a perfect foil to the whiteness of Punchinello's clothes.'
 All twelve of the Punchinello drawings from the Brinsley Ford collection, including the present sheet, were exhibited together at the Palazzo Ducale in Venice in 2019.